muscat famous places

 City Centre Muscat

 City Centre Muscat is the Sultanate’s premier shopping and entertainment destination.
-This modern mall features over 200 stores, ranging from international brands to local boutiques.
+This modern mall features over 200 stores, ranging from international brands to local boutiques and It is known as one of the best malls of Oman.
 It houses a 10-screen VOX Cinema, a family entertainment center, and a diverse food court offering global cuisines.
 The mall’s architecture blends contemporary design with traditional Omani elements.
 With its wide range of shopping options, dining experiences, and leisure activities, City Centre Muscat serves as a one-stop destination for locals and tourists alike, reflecting the city’s modernization while maintaining its cultural roots.

 Mutrah Corniche